 « Previous Page

-covering the brain (meningitis) or an infection of the
+that cover the brain (meningitis) or an infection of the

-develop brain damage, hearing loss, or blindness.
+Some babies who get severe infections caused by group B strep have brain damage, hearing loss, or blindness.
 Brain damage can result in

 Late in your third trimester, your doctor is likely to

 You won't need antibiotics if you're having a planned

-cesarean delivery that takes place before labor has started and before your water breaks.footnote 1
+C-section that takes place before labor has started and before your water breaks.footnote 1

 American College of Obstetricians and Gynecologists (2011).
 Prevention of early onset group B streptococcal disease in newborns.
 ACOG Committee Opinion No. 485.
 Obstetrics and Gynecology, 117(4): 1019–1027.